It’s been a busy offseason at the National Hurricane Center after last year’s storm onslaught

 Eric Blake, a senior hurricane specialist at the Hurricane Center, has spent the past few months working on no fewer than seven tropical storm and hurricane reports as his team works to put the historic 2020 season in the books.
 Each report isn’t just a narrative of what happened and when — it’s a comprehensive synopsis that integrates forecasts from the time with observed data, impacts and scientific analysis.

 The reports are instrumental in guiding post-storm public policy and government responses, which in some cases can be linked to the strength and air pressure of a storm at landfall.
-Sometimes a postseason report will even recategorize a storm based on newly available after-the-fact data.
+Sometimes a postseason report will even re-categorize a storm based on newly available after-the-fact data.

 “This is easily the most reports I’ve ever had to do,” Blake said.
 “I finished about half of them, I still have half to go.
 Some people kind of get the big ones.
 The longer ones usually require two people.
 None of the really long ones [from 2020] are out just yet.”